ethereum/consensus-specs/specs/_features/eipxxxx/builder.md

 Builders can broadcast a payload bid for the current or the next slot's proposer to include.
 They produce a `SignedExecutionPayloadHeader` as follows.

 1. Set `header.parent_block_hash` to the current head of the execution chain (this can be obtained from the beacon state as `state.last_block_hash`).
 2. Set `header.parent_block_root` to be the head of the consensus chain (this can be obtained from the beacon state as `hash_tree_root(state.latest_block_header)`.
 The `parent_block_root` and `parent_block_hash` must be compatible, in the sense that they both should come from the same `state` by the method described in this and the previous point.
 3. Construct an execution payload.
 This can be performed with an external execution engine with a call to `engine_getPayloadV4`.
-4. Set `header.block_hash` to be the block hash of the constructed payload, that is `payload.block_hash`
+4. Set `header.block_hash` to be the block hash of the constructed payload, that is `payload.block_hash`.
+5. Set `header.gas_limit` to be the gas limit of the constructed payload, that is `payload.gas_limit`.
-5. Set `header.builder_index` to be the validator index of the builder performing these actions.
+6. Set `header.builder_index` to be the validator index of the builder performing these actions.
-6. Set `header.slot`  to be the slot for which this bid is aimed.
+7. Set `header.slot`  to be the slot for which this bid is aimed.
 This slot **MUST** be either the current slot or the next slot.
-7. Set `header.value` to be the value that the builder will pay the proposer if the bid is accepted.
+8. Set `header.value` to be the value that the builder will pay the proposer if the bid is accepted.
 The builder **MUST** have balance enough to fulfill this bid.
-8. Set `header.kzg_commitments_root` to be the `hash_tree_root`  of the `blobsbundle.commitments`  field returned by `engine_getPayloadV4`.
+9. Set `header.kzg_commitments_root` to be the `hash_tree_root`  of the `blobsbundle.commitments`  field returned by `engine_getPayloadV4`.

 After building the `header`, the builder obtains a `signature` of the header by using